awsdocs/aws-go-developer-guide/doc_source/s3-example-bucket-acls.rst

 Getting a Bucket ACL
 ====================

+The
+:sdk-go-api-deep:`GetBucketAcl <service/s3/#S3.GetBucketAcl>`
+function gets the ACLs on a bucket.

-This example gets the ACLs for a bucket.
+The following example gets the ACLs on a bucket with the name specified as a command-line argument.
-One command-line argument is required, the name of the bucket.

 Create the file *s3_get_bucket_acl.go*.
 Add the following statements to import the Go and |sdk-go| packages used in the example.